10 Strategies to Avoid Getting into Debt

 Before taking any loan, calculate the total amount you will repay - not just the monthly EMI.

-Understanding this before borrowing changes the calculation.
-It makes you more selective about what you borrow for - and more motivated to repay quickly.
+Understanding this before you borrow changes the calculation entirely.
+You become more selective about what you borrow - and more motivated to repay it quickly.

-Always ask: is what I am borrowing for worth paying 20 to 30% more for over the loan tenure?
+Always ask yourself: is what I'm borrowing worth paying an extra 20 to 30% over the life of the loan?

 Strategy 7: Think Carefully Before Co-Signing a Loan

-When you co-sign a loan for a family member or friend, you become equally responsible for the repayment.
-If they default, the EMI falls to you.
-The late payment marks go on your credit report.
-Your CIBIL score drops.
+Co-signing a loan for a friend or family member makes you equally responsible for repaying it.
+If they default, you are on the hook for the EMI.
+Late payments show up on your credit report.
+Your CIBIL score takes the hit.

-This is not hypothetical.
-It happens regularly to people who agreed to help a family member and did not fully understand the obligation.
+This isn't a hypothetical risk.
+It happens often to people who intended only to help a family member and didn't fully understand what co-signing meant.

-Before agreeing to co-sign any loan, be completely certain that you are prepared and able to repay the full amount if the primary borrower cannot.
-If you are not - do not co-sign, regardless of the relationship or the pressure you feel.
+Before you agree to co-sign any loan, make sure you are genuinely able and willing to repay the full amount if the primary borrower cannot.
+If you're not in that position, don't co-sign - regardless of the relationship or the pressure you may feel.

 Strategy 8: Build More Than One Source of Income

-Relying on a single salary is a financial risk.
-If that income stops - through job loss, medical incapacity, or business failure - debt becomes almost inevitable without savings to bridge the gap.
+Relying on a single income is risky.
+If that income stops - due to job loss, illness, or a company shutting down - avoiding debt becomes nearly impossible without reserves to bridge the gap.

-A second income source does not have to be large.
-Rs 2,000 to Rs 5,000 per month from freelancing, tutoring, renting a space, or a small weekend business changes the equation significantly.
+A second income source doesn't need to be large.
+Earning even Rs 2,000 to Rs 5,000 a month through tuition, freelancing, renting out space, or a small weekend venture can change the equation significantly.

-It accelerates savings, builds resilience, and reduces the pressure on a single salary to cover everything.
+It reduces the pressure on a single paycheck to cover everything, speeds up your savings, and builds real financial resilience.

 What the Law Says

-Under RBI's Fair Practices Code, all lenders must disclose the Annual Percentage Rate - which includes the interest rate and all fees - before you sign any loan agreement.
-You have a legal right to this information before committing to any loan.
-Always ask for the APR in writing before signing.
-A loan that looks affordable based on the advertised rate may be significantly more expensive once all charges are included.
+Under the RBI's Fair Practices Code, all lenders are required to disclose the Annual Percentage Rate - including the interest rate and all associated charges - before you sign any loan agreement.
+You are legally entitled to this information before making any borrowing commitment.
+Always ask for the APR in writing before you sign.

-A monthly financial review takes 15 minutes and prevents months of problems.
+A monthly financial review takes fifteen minutes and can save you months of trouble later.

-Once a month, check your bank account balance, your credit card outstanding on every card, your total EMIs as a percentage of income, and your savings balance.
-Compare to last month.
-Look for anything moving in the wrong direction.
+Once a month, check your savings amount, your total EMIs as a percentage of income, your bank balances, and your credit card balance across every card you hold.
+Compare it to the previous month.
+Watch for anything moving in the wrong direction.

-Early detection makes everything easier to fix.
-A credit card outstanding that has grown by Rs 5,000 over three months is easy to address.
-The same Rs 5,000 grown to Rs 50,000 over two years - with compound interest - is a serious problem.
+The earlier a problem is caught, the easier it is to fix.
+A credit card balance that has grown by Rs 5,000 over three months is simple to resolve.
+The same Rs 5,000, left unchecked and compounding for two years, can grow into Rs 50,000 - a much bigger problem.

 Are You in a Loan Trap?
 Quick Check